Captures of Carnation on Christopher Street

 About Carnation

-Carnation (Dianthus caryophyllus) – From the Greek word ‘carnis‘ meaning ‘flesh,’ a reference to the flower’s carnal color.
-Carnations are native to Southern Europe and were known to have been used in medieval Arabic perfumery as well as in formulations crafted during the Tudor times of Britain.
-Today, it is estimated that carnation notes are used in about 20% of fragrances categorized as “masculine.”
-Carnation possesses a rich, clove-like spicy floral odor (stemming from its main chemical component, Eugenol).
+Carnation (Dianthus caryophyllus) – From the Greek word ‘carnis‘ meaning ‘flesh,’ a linguistic reference to the flower’s carnal color.
+Carnations are native to Southern Europe with cited usage appearing in medieval Arabic perfumery, as well as in formulations crafted during Tudor-era Britain.
+Today, it is estimated that carnation notes are used in roughly 20% of fragrances categorized as “masculine” (i.e. Old Spice).
+Carnation possesses a rich, spicy (clove-like), floral aroma stemming from its main chemical component: eugenol.

 Over the years, carnation has been used to make black hair dye and also as a flavoring component in beers, ales, and wines.
 Medicinally, it has been prescribed to help combat fevers.
 It is believed that burying dried cloves at the base of a carnation plant helps enrich the desired spicy fragrant qualities produced by its flowers.
-Carnations are sometimes also referred to as ‘Pinks‘ because of how their petal edges are serrated as though cut with a pair of pinking shears.
+Carnations are sometimes referred to as ‘Pinks‘ because of how their serrated petal edges appear as though cut with a pair of pinking shears.